Universal invariants, the Conway polynomial and the Casson-Walker-Lescop invariant: Coefficients of the Kontsevich integral

 \begin{lemma}[Disjoint Union] Let $D$ be a chord diagram on $n$ circles that splits into a disjoint union $D=D_I\sqcup D_J$.
 Then for any framed oriented $n$-component link $L$ we have

 where $L_I$ and $L_J$ are sublinks of $L$ corresponding to the components of $D_I$ and $D_J$. \end{lemma}

 \begin{lemma}[Skein] Let $D$ be a chord diagram of degree at most $4$.
 Let $L_+$ and $L_-$ be the first two terms of a skein triple at a crossing $c$ between the $i$th and $j$th components (possibly $i=j$).
-Then
+Then $C_{L_+}[D] - C_{L_-}[D]$ is given by

 where we only show the local contribution to $\hat{Z}(L)$ given by the crossing $c$. \end{lemma}